MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/write-sign-in-code.md

 ---
 title: Signing-in to Xbox Live
-description: Signing-in to Xbox Live through your game. ms.date: 02/08/2019 ms.topic: article
+description: Writing code for your game to sign-in to Xbox Live. ms.date: 02/08/2019 ms.topic: article
 keywords: xbox live, xbox, games, xbox one, sign-in